 Most projects can wait another 24-48 hours.
 (Let’s be honest – few of us are saving actual lives with our work.)
 In fact, people and projects are surprisingly forgiving to allow a little extra time for sleep or a family dinner which re-charges our brains and produces extended creativity.

-An impressive addition to this topic was a little book on The Greatest Science Stories Never Told by Rick Beyer.
+An impressive addition to this topic was a little book on by Rick Beyer.
 Though I’m still working my way through all the fun stories like who really invented the lightbulb; the greatest, most inspiring section thus far was the introduction.
 The intro highlighted that many and most great scientific discoveries happened serendipitously.
 That in the less forced, casual moments we often have our biggest break-throughs.

 So to that – I’m not suggesting myself or others stop working all-together to achieve major break-throughs.
 But I do recommend more lunch breaks sans checking email, a 30 minute run every day, a happy hour meet-up here and there, and an exerted effort to learn something new (not work related) every week like a language or the history of Medieval Times.